fsschneider/DeepOBS/README.md

 We are currently working on a new and improved version of DeepOBS, version 1.2.0.
 It will support **PyTorch** in addition to TensorFlow, has an easier interface, and many bugs ironed out.
-You can find the latest version of it in [this branch](https://github.com/fsschneider/DeepOBS/tree/v1.2.0-beta0).
+You can find the latest version of it in [this branch](https://github.com/fsschneider/DeepOBS/tree/develop).

+A [pre-release](https://github.com/fsschneider/DeepOBS/releases/tag/v1.2.0-beta0) is available now.
-A pre-release, version 1.2.0-beta0, will be available shortly and a full release is expected in a few weeks.
+The full release is expected in a few weeks.

 Many thanks to [Aaron Bahde](https://github.com/abahde) for spearheading the developement of DeepOBS 1.2.0.